What Makes a Modern Time Series Platform?

 The modern is developer-centric.
 Platforms have to be built with developers’ happiness as the key cornerstone, which means:

 We may not always be successful, but that is a component of the modern: it is never finally finished.
 After all, if time is constitutive of the modern environment, so is change.
 There will inevitably be new issues that systems have to face.
 What will the real demands of AI be?
 What about the store of so much time series data?
 How will new compression technology affect us?
-What will retention policies be, and how will they change?
+What will retention policies be?
+How will they change?

 This is just the beginning.
 The modern is as much an invitation as a demand.
 It’s a journey and a challenge.
 We hope you’ll join us.